rubenmoor/learn-palantype/cms-content/SystemDE/TextEN/Stage15-1_Plover-Commands.md

 There are more interactive exercises on this page, however, if you have not already done so, it is high time you actually install the
 [Plover Software](https://github.com/openstenoproject/plover/releases/tag/v4.0.0.dev10).
-Plover Version 4 comes with a Plugin Manager where you can find "Palantype DE".
+Plover Version 4 comes with a Plugin Manager where you can find "plover-palantype-DE".
 Try it out and type a few paragraphs!